-5 Tangible Advances for Long Duration Energy Storage in 2019
+5 Tangible Advances for Long-Duration Energy Storage in 2019

 5. Hydrostor completes new-wave compressed air

-Hydrostor brought its first megawatt-scale compressed air storage plant to commercial operation.
-The company pumps air into caverns and uses water to maintain a static pressure; this approach is supposed to make a broad array of man-made shafts and tunnels useful for storage, as opposed to conventional compressed air, which requires specific geological formations and has totally failed to catch on.
+Hydrostor brought its first megawatt-scale compressed-air storage plant to commercial operation.
+The company pumps air into caverns and uses water to maintain a static pressure; this approach is supposed to make a broad array of manmade shafts and tunnels useful for storage, as opposed to conventional compressed air, which requires specific geological formations and has totally failed to catch on.

 The Ontario, Canada facility can charge at 2.2 megawatts, discharge at 1.75 megawatts and hold more than 10 megawatt-hours.
 More impressive, it will perform commercial duties for the province’s Independent Electricity System Operator, including peak capacity and ancillary services.
 The project received funding from various government entities, but it won’t just be sitting around running tests; it’s a proper grid asset.